-Often associated with deformities in the hands and other extremities, rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disorder that can affect other parts of the body, too, including the skin, lungs, digestive system, and possibly the brain.
-It requires medical interventions to help alleviate symptoms and prevent joint damage.
+Often associated with deformities in the hands and other extremities, rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disorder that can affect other parts of the body, too, including the skin, lungs, digestive system, and

 Around 1 in 100 people has RA, but only some will develop a rash as a part of the disorder.
 These rashes can form on various parts of the body and may cause pain.
 Fortunately, treatments are available to help alleviate the discomfort, redness, and swelling.

 Advanced cases of RA can cause several skin conditions, including a rash.
 Rashes only affect a small percentage of people with RA, however.

 RA rashes can appear on the skin as red, painful, and itchy patches.
 They may also be seen as deep red pinpricks.
 The most common site for a rash associated with RA is on the fingertips.

 In some advanced cases, a rash may form painful ulcers.
 The ulcers can become infected and cause further complications.